Shopify/cli/packages/cli/README.md

     <value>] [--reset] [-f]

 FLAGS
   -c, --config=<value>     The name of the app configuration.
   -f, --force              Release without asking for confirmation.
       --client-id=<value>  The Client ID of your app.
       --no-color           Disable color output.
-  --path=<value>        [default: .]
-The path to your app directory.
+      --path=<value>       The path to your app directory.
       --reset              Reset all your settings.
       --verbose            Increase the verbosity of the logs.
       --version=<value>    (required) The name of the app version to release.

 DESCRIPTION
   Release an app version.